RebootVanChild/find-and-refine-affine/README.md

 # find-and-refine-affine
 a ImageJ script that find affine transformation of landmarks, then refine the affine with elastix.
 # input
+* landmarks: the csv file of the landmarks exported from BigWarp.
+* use elastix?: whether use elastix to refine the alignment.
+If false, the following parameters can be left blank.
 * 5x_image: the czi file of the 5x image.
 * 20x_image: the czi file of the 20x image.
-* landmarks: the csv file of the landmarks exported from BigWarp.
 * landmarks_channel: a txt file that specifies which channel of the image that the landmarks are based on.
 * elastix script: the elastix.py file.
 # output
 * affine_lse.csv : saved in landmarks file's folder.
 The affine transformation matrix.
-* affine_elastix.csv : saved in landmarks file's folder.
+* affine_elastix.csv (if use elastix) : saved in landmarks file's folder.
 The refined affine transformation matrix.
 # test data
 * HT530P1 Block A1 (5x, 20x image file too large to upload)
 # python dependencies